Chart Color Schemes

 Rochedale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 31 projects that could impact the area.
-Notable ones include Shafston College Rochedale Campus Mixed-Use Development, Gardner Road Extension, Rochedale Terrace Masterplan, and Rochedale Road Ford Road Stormwater Project.
+AreaSearch has identified 31 projects likely to impact the area.
+Notable projects include Shafston College Rochedale Campus and Mixed-Use Development, Gardner Road Extension, Rochedale Terrace Masterplan, and Rochedale Road and Ford Road Stormwater Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.